 What sort of things can be classed as a business expense?

 The best way to identify your business expenses is to think about what your business uses:

 Some expenses are simple to process as they are wholly used by the business.
 Others will require careful calculation because they constitute a benefit in kind (e.g. where a company vehicle is also used as a personal vehicle) or the service/utility is used by the wider household (e.g. your office is a space in your home).
 In these cases, you should give your account manager a call or refer to the HMRC guidelines on how to calculate what proportion constitutes the business expense.

 Client entertaining is a valid business expense and can form a major part of business development for many companies.
 Keep in mind that entertainment expenses do not reduce your corporation tax bill and you can’t reclaim the VAT back either.
 Our software is aware of the tax rules for entertaining, all you need do is record the expense correctly.
-Simply select ‘entertainment’ as the expense category and we’ll do the rest to ensure that it your corporation tax and VAT returns are accurate.
+Simply select ‘entertainment’ as the expense category and we’ll do the rest to ensure that your corporation tax and VAT returns are accurate.

-Can I claim for business start-up costs incurred before I became a Limited Company?
+Can I claim for business start-up costs?

 Yes, business set up costs can be claimed as business expenses.
 Any expenses that are paid for using personal funds should be documented and claimed for when the company starts trading.
 You do need to remember a few rules when claiming this type of expenses: